Help

 The Camping and Caravanning Section

 The Camping and Caravanning Section was a very popular part of the Motor Club's activities.
 Rallies were held on many weekends during the year and members enjoyed the advantage of being able to store their caravans on Company premises at the north end of the site behind the Pattern Stores.
 The first Rally was held in August 1977.
+As will be seen from the photographs below, the Rallies were a very popular part of the Section's activities, borne out by the programme for just one year - 1984:

 1990: Rally at Yarwell